Nobuo Uematsu: Opening Theme

 Ritva

-I recommend participating in the challenges as they provide a fun way to interpret theme.
-If not participating, then at least you should still check out what others of the Lens-Artists community are submitting.
+I recommend joining the community and participating in the challenges.
+They’re pretty straightforward, allow room for interpretation, and provide a good way to think about photography in general.
+If not, however, then at the very least you should check out what others submit to the challenges.

 I hope you enjoy.